ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 * Required parameters: n/a
 * Optional parameters: n/a
 * Encoding considerations: 8bit; application/jwp values are encoded as a series of base64url-encoded values (some of which may be the empty string) separated by period ('.') and tilde ('~') characters
 * Security considerations: See (#SecurityConsiderations) of this specification
 * Interoperability considerations: n/a
 * Published specification: this specification
-* Applications that use this media type: TBD
-* Fragment identifier considerations: n/a
-* Additional information:
-  - Magic number(s): n/a
-  - File extension(s): n/a
-  - Macintosh file type code(s): n/a
-* Person & email address to contact for further information: Michael B. Jones, michael_b_jones@hotmail.com
-* Intended usage: COMMON
-* Restrictions on usage: none
-* Author: Michael B. Jones, michael_b_jones@hotmail.com
-* Change Controller: IETF
-* Provisional registration?
-No

-#### The application/jwp+json Media Type

-* Type name: application
-* Subtype name: jwp+json
-* Required parameters: n/a
-* Optional parameters: n/a
-* Encoding considerations: 8bit; application/jwp+json values are represented as a JSON Object; UTF-8 encoding SHOULD be employed for the JSON object.
-* Security considerations: See (#SecurityConsiderations) of this specification
-* Interoperability considerations: n/a
-* Published specification: this specification